Valerii3/OA_ClassCounterPlugin/README.md

 # Regards
-**Thank you JetBrains for the opportunity to become a part of WEBTeamUI during the internship**
+**Thank you JetBrains for the opportunity to become a part of Academy Team during the internship**